sumc1992/Fraud-Detection-from-Enron-Email-and-financial-information/README.md

 Number of persons of interest: 18
 Number of features: 21

+The data is unbalanced as the poi to other employees is at a ratio of 1:7.11.
+It would be very important to not only look at accuracy when evaluating machine learning algorithms but also consider recall and precision as very good indicators.

 A spreadsheet quirk outlier 'TOTAL' is identified and removed.
 Other outliers with extreme values are kept because they might be valuable in detecting person of interest.

 ##2.
 Feature selection